Lee-zixu/Lee-zixu.github.io/_pages/about.md

 # 🔥 News
+- *2026.06.02*: &nbsp;🎉🎉 Thrilled to announce that our team won the **1st Place**🏅 in the Reasoned-Aware Composed Video Retrieval (CoVR-R) Challenge at the VidLLMs Workshop @ CVPR 2026!
+Congratulations to all members!
 - *2026.05.14*: &nbsp;🎉🎉 Thrilled to share that our team won two 1st places🏅, two 2nd places🥈, and one 3rd place🥉 across multiple CVPR 2026 Challenges (HD-EPIC, EPIC-KITCHENS, and EgoCross)!
 Congratulations to all members!
 - *2026.04.30*: &nbsp;🎉🎉 One paper (COMBINER), was accepted by **TIP 2026**!
 Thanks to all co-authors!
 - *2026.04.07*: &nbsp;🎉🎉 One paper (TEMA), was accepted by **ACL 2026 Main**!
 Thanks to all co-authors!